sanket-bengali/terraform-eks-efs-es-helm/README.md

-# Terraform sample solution to deploy containerized application on AWS
+# Terraform sample solution to deploy distributed, containerized application on AWS

 [Cloudposse](https://github.com/cloudposse) have a huge list of open-sourced Terraform modules for AWS.